bayegaspard/OpenSetPerf/README.md

       - Energy OOD
       - Competitive Overcomlete Output Layer (COOL)
       - Deep Open Classification (DOC)
+    - This code is modified as minimally as possible.

 - `Saves`
   - This is the output file that will save all of metrics from the model.
   - It has many diffrent types of files such as:
-    - hyperparam - saves the Config of the last time the file was run.
-    - unknown - saves which classes were unknown from the last time the file was run.
-    - batch - saves information about each batch that has been run.
-NOTE: this file can break if it is saved to too many times, you may need to delete it and allow it to regenerate.
     - Data/DataTest - This saves the specific dataloaders from the last time the model was run including the train/test split as to not contaiminate the model if it is run again.
+    - Scoresall.csv - This file saves the model state and all standard metrics from the model.
     - EpochXXX - These save the hyperparameters of the pytorch model at each of the epochs.
 NOTE: If you decrease the number of epochs in the model it will not delete the old epoch files which may cause problems.
+    - ROC_data - these are files that store the reciever operator characteristic data.
+It can be used to inform about the settings of threshold.
+The first line is false positives, the second is true positives, and the third is thesholds to acheve those positives.
+  - The following files are still generated but are not used:
     - fscore - this saves the Config parameters and the associated f-score that those parameters got to.
     - history/history{Algorithm} - These save all of the output measures from each of the algorithms after each epoch.
     - phase - Unused from a privious refactor, it used to be a save of where in the models training we last got to.
     - scores/scores{Algorithm} - Unused from a privios refactor.
 It is now unknown what is being stored.
+    - hyperparam - saves the Config of the last time the file was run.
+    - unknown - saves which classes were unknown from the last time the file was run.
+    - batch - saves information about each batch that has been run.
+NOTE: this file can break if it is saved to too many times, you may need to delete it and allow it to regenerate.

 - `datasets`
   - We place the NIDS dataset in this folder.
   - Up to two more folders will automatically ganerate.
-If you get a warning that a file does not exist, try deleting the generated files and allowing them to regenerate.
+If you get a warning that a file does not exist, try deleting the generated folders and allowing them to regenerate.

+- `build_number.txt`
+  - This is a number that is included in `Saves/Scoresall.csv` to inform about which version of the code was used to generate the outputs.